July 07, 2023, MDLinx

 Richard Cahill, JD, Vice President and Associate General Counsel, The Doctors Company, part of TDC Group, discusses how data from wearables is affecting physicians and patient care.

-Noncompliant Patients Increase Liability Risks for Practitioners
+Noncompliant Patients Create Liability Risks

 Practitioners face potential liability when patients do not follow up as instructed or refuse at-home help.